QuentinPerez/42-toolkit/srcs/c/f_error/README.md

 ## How to use ?

-You can see one example [here](https://github.com/QuentinPerez/42-toolkit/tree/master/examples/c/f_error)
+You can see example [here](https://github.com/QuentinPerez/42-toolkit/tree/master/examples/c/f_error).

 ## Warning